sodadata/docs/soda-agent/deploy.md

     "clusters": []
 }
 ```
-2. Try running the command: `aws cloudformation list-stacks --region us-west-1` replacing the value of `--region` with the value you used in step 1 when you creted the EKS Fargate cluster.
+2. Try running the command: `aws cloudformation list-stacks --region us-west-1` replacing the value of `--region` with the value you used in step 1 when you created the EKS Fargate cluster.
 3. If that command returns information about the cluster you just created, add the `--region` option to the command to create a Fargate profile.
 ```shell
 eksctl create fargateprofile --cluster soda-agent --name soda-agent-profile --region us-west-1 --namespace soda-agent